 IKEA has also stated that ‘by 2030, the potential to repurpose, repair, reuse, resell or recycle will be built-in to every IKEA product’.

-Not the first sustainability initiative from the brand, just last year IKEA launched their first buy back scheme, whereby customers can sell their old IKEA furniture directly back to the store, in an effort to reduce waste and enhance the sustainability of the IKEA shopping process.
+Not the first sustainability initiative from the brand, in 2020 IKEA launched their first buy back scheme, where customers can sell their old IKEA furniture directly back to the store, in an effort to reduce waste and enhance the sustainability of the IKEA shopping process.
 These are then resold in store as second-hand or recycled.

 There’s life in that old Malm chest of drawers yet…